Homemade Snow Globe

 • Hot Glue Sticks – Be sure to purchase glue sticks that will fit your particular hot glue gun.

 • Glass Jar with Lid – You can find glass jars at your local craft store, thrift stores, and even grocery stores.
-You could even use an old jam or salsa jar, just be sure to clean it well and take any stickers off.
+This is also a great way to repurpose an old jam or salsa jar, just be sure to clean it well and take any stickers off.

-• Miniature Snowman, Ornament, and Christmas Tree – All of these miniature items can be found at your local craft store.
+• Miniature Figures – Miniature items can be found at your local craft store or thrift store.
 You may also be able to find them in the holiday decoration aisle at your local grocery store.
+I used a tree ornament, a snowman and a tree but you can use any holiday figure that fits into your jar.

-FILL: Fill about 1/4 of your jar with faux snow.
-Very carefully screw the previously decorated lid onto the jar.
+Fill about 1/4 of your jar with faux snow.
+Very carefully screw the decorated lid onto the jar.

-• Tie a small ribbon around the outside of your jar lid for extra decoration and to make it more festive.
+• Tie a small ribbon or twine around the outside of your jar lid for extra decoration and to make it more festive.

-• Use a large jar and larger figures if you’d like a bigger snow globe!
+• Use a large jar with larger figures if you’d like a bigger snow globe.

 Snow Globe Completed and Displayed Standing Upright on top of Faux Snow

-This diy waterless snow globe is so simple and so much fun!
-What a great way to create long-lasting memories.
+This DIY waterless snow globe is so simple and so much fun!
+What a great way to create long-lasting memories with your kiddos.

 Want to save this activity or recipe?
 Enter your email below and we’ll send it straight to your inbox!